Key Concepts

 Components (or Nodes)

-Components are the individual building blocks that you place on your flow.
-Each component has a specific and unique task: receiving a chat message, connecting to a database, calling an AI model, etc.
+Components are the individual building blocks that you place in your flow.
+Each component has a specific, unique task: receiving a chat message, connecting to a database, calling an AI model, etc.

-- Analogy: If the Flow is the recipe, the Components are the ingredients and the appliances (an oven, a mixer, etc.).
+- Analogy: If the Flow is the recipe, the Components are the ingredients and appliances (an oven, a blender, etc.).

 Agents

 An Agent is not a common component.
 It is an advanced component that acts as an “orchestra conductor” or a “brain.”
-Instead of just performing one task, an Agent can make decisions, use tools (like other models or components) and manage complex logic to achieve a goal.
+Instead of just performing a task, an Agent can make decisions, use tools (like other models or components), and manage complex logic to achieve an objective.

-- Analogy: An Agent is the expert Chef who, instead of following the recipe exactly, can improvise, choose the best ingredients, and decide the best course of action to create the perfect dish.
+- Analogy: An Agent is the Expert Chef who, instead of following the recipe strictly, can improvise, choose the best ingredients, and decide the best course of action to create the perfect dish.

 System Prompt vs. User Prompt

-When configuring an Agent or a Language Model (LLM) component, you will encounter two types of “prompts” or instructions.
+When you configure an Agent or a Language Model (LLM) component, you will encounter two types of “prompts” or instructions.
 Understanding their difference is key:

 System Prompt

-It is the main and persistent instruction that defines the personality, goal, and behavioral rules of the Agent.
+It is the main and persistent instruction that defines the Agent’s personality, goal, and behavioral rules.
 It is sent to the LLM in every interaction and acts as its “constitution.”

-- Purpose: Define the role (“You are a financial expert”), set constraints (“Only respond based on the tools”), or fix the output format (“Always respond in JSON format”).
+- Purpose: To define the role (“You are a finance expert”), establish restrictions (“Only answer based on the tools”), or fix the output format (“Always respond in JSON format”).

 - Analogy: It is the mission briefing that a secret agent reads before starting work.

-It is the variable and specific instruction that the end-user inputs in each turn of the conversation.
-It is the question or command that the Agent must resolve at that moment.
+It is the variable and specific instruction that the end user introduces in each turn of the conversation.
+It is the question or command that the Agent must solve at that moment.

-- Purpose: Represent the user’s current query (“What was Apple’s stock price yesterday?”).
+- Purpose: To represent the user’s current query (“What was Apple’s stock price yesterday?”).

-- Analogía: It is the specific order that the secret agent receives via radio during the mission.
+- Analogy: It is the specific order the secret agent receives via radio during the mission.

 Credentials

-Credentials are the secure way NappAI stores access information to connect to other services, such as your API keys for Google, OpenAI, or any other platform.
+Credentials are the secure way NappAI stores access information to connect to other services, such as your Google, OpenAI, or any other platform’s API keys.
 You save your key once as a credential and can then reuse it in any component without having to type it again.

 - Analogy: Credentials are the set of keys you give NappAI so it can securely access your other tools and services.